cmda-bt/pt-course-18-19/.github/ISSUE_TEMPLATE/run.md

 ---
 name: Week 2 - Run
-about: Learn the basics of GitHub and advance your knowledge of Git.
+about: Learn the basics of the command line
-title: Week 2 - Run
+title: Run
 labels: 'week-2, bt-1, week-2-run'
 ---